mariesophiet/master_thesis/docs/developer_information/dependency_libraries.md

 For setup instructions and details on using the latest dependency versions,  please see:

-- [Installation Instructions](../README.md#installation-instructions) in the main README.
+- [Installation Instructions](../../README.md#installation-instructions) section in the main README.
 - [Advance Setup Configuration](../advanced_setup_configuration.md)